Sakis Tanimanidis

-Sakis Tanimanidis (Σάκης Τανιμανίδης; born 30 April 1981) is a Greek TV host, producer and entrepreneur.
+Sakis Tanimanidis (Σάκης Τανιμανίδης; born 30 April 1981) is a Greek entrepreneur, TV host and producer.
 Tanimanidis became known in his native country as the host, creator, producer and director of the travel show World Party that aired on Alpha TV from 2014 to 2016.
 In 2017, he became a household name as the Greek host and co-producer of Survivor 2017 (the adaptation of the international franchise for the Turkish and Greek television).
-He is also a serial entrepreneur.
-He is the co-founder of Enthoosia that owns Museums in 7 countries around the world.
+He is a serial entrepreneur.
+He is the co-founder of Paradox Museum, and has opened more than 20 museums around the world.
+He is the co-founder of BeWell festival, the largest wellness & fitness festival in Europe.
 He has invested/founded multiple start-ups in Greece and abroad.

 Early life

 Tanimanidis was born in Thessaloniki, Greece on 30 April 1981.
 He showed an early interest in showbusiness: While still an engineer student in the state university of Thessaloniki, Tanimanidis co-hosted the TV show Asteria kai Labara on TV 100 before moving to Boston for a 2-year MBA in Babson College.